Recent Blog Posts

 While leaders have made progress in making the roads safer, it's clear more needs to happen to protect good drivers and to stop distracted ones from hurting others.
 The action starts with the public.
 People should stay aware of what their representatives are doing and advocate for the changes they want to see, which may include tougher distracted driving laws.

-Distracted driving is a dangerous problem for people all over Arizona, so it makes sense to wonder what’s happening to stop this practice.
-As you ask “Does Arizona Do Enough To Prevent Distracted Driving?” and push for change, protect yourself in case you become a victim of a distracted driver.
-Contact the team at Sargon Law Group to get the help you need after a crash.
+Distracted driving is a dangerous problem for people all over Arizona, so it makes sense to wonder what's happening to stop this practice.
+As you ask "Does Arizona Do Enough To Prevent Distracted Driving?" and push for change, protect yourself in case you become a victim of a distracted driver.
+Contact the team of Phoenix injury lawyers at Sargon Law Group to get the help you need after a crash.